spurs v notts forest match reports

 A quick start by Spurs counted for nothing in the final analysis as Forest came back to take both First Division points at White Hart Lane.

-Tommy Harmer and Johnny Brooks gave Spurs a dream start inside ten minutes, but Forest's Tom WIlson got one back before the break.
+Tommy Harmer and Johnny Brooks gave Spurs a dream start inside ten minutes, but Forest's Tom Wilson got one back before the break.
 Then in a turnaround in fortune, Stewart Imlach and Billy Gray took Notts.
 Forest into the lead shortly after the interval and while Terry Medwin brought the score back to 3-3, it was left to Imlach to notch the winner for the visitors.

 Teams :